amadeus4dev/developer-guides/guides/authorization.md

 -d "grant_type=client_credentials&client_id={consumer-key}&client_secret={consumer-secret}"
 ```

-Since we are sending the parameters on the body of the HTTP message as
+Since we are sending the parameters in the body of the HTTP message as
 name/value pairs separated by the ampersand (&), we need to send the header
 `content-type` as `application/x-www-form-urlencoded`.